AkramShaik615/AkramShaik615/README.md

 # 👋 Hi, I'm Akram Shaik!

 ## 🚀 About Me
 I'm a **Junior Software Engineer** with **2 years of experience** in building scalable and efficient applications.
-Passionate about **Java development**, cloud technologies, and problem-solving, I specialize in **backend development, database management, and system optimization**.
+Passionate about **Java development**, cloud technologies, and problem-solving, I specialize in **Full Stack Development, Database Management, and System Optimization**.

 ---